Analytical study of the edge states in the bosonic Haldane model: Edge States and Boundary Conditions

 From the Hamiltonian (\ref{eq: HolePartHamil}) and with the explicit form of the matrix elements, we can construct the coupled Harper equations \cite{Harper1955,Hofstadter1976} for the edge state.
 Using the assumption that the edge states are exponentially decaying from the boundary, we consider the following anzats \cite{Konig2008,Wang2009} for the eigenstates of $M$ in Eq. (\ref{eq: HolePartHamil}),

 In the above wavefunction $\phi_{k}$ is a $2-$component vector, $z$ is a complex number with magnitude less than the unity and $n=1,\,2,\,3\,...$, are the lattice coordinates in the $y$ direction as shown in Fig. (\ref{fig: Figure1}).
+The form $z^{n}$ in the above equation is a finite-size Fourier transform along the $y$-direction and is related to the eigenvalues of a finite-size displacement matrix \cite{You2008a}.
 Therefore, the effective Hamiltonian for the edge state can now be written as, { {}

 }{ }

 The characteristic equation for the eigenvalue $\varepsilon$ is obtained from the condition, $\left|H\left(z\right)-\varepsilon\right|=0$, or,

 where, $a=-J_{4}^{2}$, $b=2J_{3}J_{4}-J_{1}J_{2}$, $c=\left(\varepsilon-3\right)^{2}-J_{1}^{2}-J_{2}^{2}-J_{3}^{2}$.
 We solve for $z+z^{-1}$ to obtain four solutions $z_{1}^{\pm}$ and $z_{2}^{\pm}$ in terms of the momentum $k$ and energy $\varepsilon$.
 Two of the solutions with $\left|z\right|<1$ describe the state at the upper edge, while the other two with $\left|z\right|>1$ describe the state for the lower edge, if any.
 The eigenfunction of Eq. (\ref{eq: HolePartHamil}) satisfying $\underset{n\rightarrow\infty}{lim}\,\psi_{k}\left(n\right)=0$ may now in general be written as,